Clariteia/minos-documentation/docs/quickstart/aggregate.md

 ```

 After being defined the `AggregateRef`, the next step is to create the relation with the `Aggregate` one.
 The way to do that is using the `ModelRef` type hint.
-The reason why it exists is because *Aggregate References* should be stored as references on the database, but in some cases, it's needed to be resolved to use some of their fields.
+The reason why it exists is because *Aggregate References* should be stored as references on the database, but in some cases, it is needed to be resolved to use some of their fields.
 The `ModelRef` is mostly defined as:
 ```python
 ModelRef[T] = Union[T, UUID] # in which T is an AggregateRef type
 ```